UCI-Networking-Group/AutoFR/README.md

 ### Software Dependencies

 We list the dependencies that are necessary to run AutoFR.
 Please follow instructions in [Setup section](#setup) instead to install them.

+#### OS Dependencies

+AutoFR has been tested on Debian 5.10 and Ubuntu 18.04.6 LTS.

 #### Core Dependencies
 * Python 3.6+